cyring/CoreFreq/README.md

 # CoreFreq
 ## Purpose
-CoreFreq is made for the Intel 64-bits Processor, architecture Nehalem and above.
+CoreFreq is made for the Intel 64-bits Processor, architectures Atom, Core2, Nehalem, SandyBridge and above.

 ## Build & Run
  1- Download or clone the source code into a working directory.